Engineering dynamically decoupled quantum simulations with trapped ions: Appendix

 In Fig.~\ref{fig:FigHSSM} we show additional data for the Haldane-Shastry Hamiltonian engineering sequence.
 An additional initial state shows dynamics consistent with exact numerics, including a revival of the magnetization at late times.

-To contrast with these results, and show the flexibility of our Hamiltonian engineering scheme, we also present data for a modified sequence that is identical except for the removal of two pulses.
-This results in an target Hamiltonian that has an anisotropic XY form:
+To contrast with these results, and show the flexibility of our Hamiltonian engineering scheme, we also present data for a modified sequence in which two pulses are removed.
+This retains the decoupling of the Haldane-Shastry sequence, but results in an target Hamiltonian that has an anisotropic XY form:

 $\mathcal{H}_{HSmod}$ lacks the integrability of the Haldane-Shastry model, as well as the conservation laws for each spin projection.
 Correspondingly, we see dynamics that do not show simple oscillations with revivals or conserve total spin.